gdewael/cpg-transformer/README.md

 CpG Transformer is implemented in [PyTorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning).

-If you have GPU resources and CUDA properly set up, we recommend running CpG Transformer locally using a conda environment:
+If you have one or more GPUs on your machine, we recommend running CpG Transformer locally using a conda environment.
-Make sure to install the correct version of pytorch (using the cuda version that is installed on your system).
+Make sure to install the correct version of PyTorch (using the cuda version that is installed on your system).
-The following shows the installation process with CUDA 10.1:
+The following shows an example installation process for a system running CUDA 10.1:

 ```bash
 conda create --name cpgtransformer